ohgodwhy2k/quickextension/CONTRIBUTING.md

 # Contributing to QuickExtension

+> If you've forked/used this as a template, change this to the contributing policy that you want.

 ## Branch naming

 To keep our Git history clean and easily searchable, all branches must follow the `type/issue-id-description` convention.